df-mc/nethernet-spec/README.md

 LAN discovery is done on the `7551` port.
 Clients send a request packet to the broadcast address of the network.
 Servers broadcast back a response packet with their name, game mode, and other information.

 Discovery packets are encrypted and are prefixed with a checksum.
-The encryption algorithm itself is `AES-ECB` with the key being the `SHA-256` hash of `0xdeadbeef`.
-The checksum is an `HMAC` with `SHA-256` and the same key.
+The encryption algorithm itself is `AES-ECB` with PKCS5/7 padding.
+The encryption key is the `SHA-256` hash of `0xdeadbeef` encoded as a 64 bit little endian integer.
+The checksum is a `SHA-256` `HMAC` of the unencrypted packet, using the same key as for encryption.

 Each discovery packet starts with the packet length (`uint16`), packet type (`uint16`), and sender ID (`uint64`).
 After that, there is an 8-byte padding, followed by the actual packet data.